• Eating with dentures takes some practice and a period of adjustment, especially with hard or chewy foods.

 Can you taste food with dentures?

-You can taste food with a denture, but probably not as much as you could without a denture.
+You can still taste food with a denture, but probably not as much as you could without one.
 If you have a maxillary denture that covers your palate, it will cover all the taste buds you have on the roof of your mouth.
 However, if you have a U-shaped maxillary denture, your taste will not be affected.